ani03sha/redquark/content/blog/leetcode/0001-two-sum.md

 The first solution that comes to mind is -

 - Take one element
-- Add this element for every other element
+- Add this element with every other element
 - After adding, compare the sum with the given target
 - If the sum is equal to the target, return the indices of these two elements
 - If the sum is not equal to the target, we check for the next pair